How to Destroy Data

 Then, in about 15 minutes' time per drawer I could dump the films out of the small paper envelopes and pop them out of the rigid holders.

 After about two and a half days of disassembling records, I ended up with many plastic storage tubs full of the paper and cardstock plus the paper film envelopes.
-Plus a medium sized box holding about forty pounds of X-ray film, to be sold, and a large box of plastic sleeves with film, destined for an industrial destruction service when I got home.
+Plus a medium sized box holding about thirty pounds of X-ray film, to be sold.

 This was all in a small town.
 The nearest UPS Store was a half-hour's drive away.
 But, a local copy shop offered shredding for the same US$ 1 per pound rate.
 I took several tubs there each day, picking up the empty tubs from the day before.

 The small shop offers what amounts to the same service as that provided by Iron Mountain and others.
 They promise that they are very careful to protect the material until it's shredded, following a well defined process, and verifying handover at each stage.
 They offer to take digital pictures of your material, before and after.
 I said "Yes, please" for pictures of one set.
 Above is what I got.

 It was an interesting result — a 1650×1275 pixel JPEG image containing 500×557 and 790×390 pixel subimages on a white background.
 The above is 1450×600 pixel selection of the image.
 The image has no EXIF metadata, but that doesn't make it less believable.
 If it did have metadata, then I would need to know details of the shop's camera to decide whether it added any credibility.
 The copy shop could have digitally signed the attached image file, or the entire email messages.
 But I wouldn't have any way of verifying the digital signature, unless the local copy shop offered me a copy of their public key wrapped in a digital certificate created by a certificate authority that I recognize and trust.